Achievable logoAchievable logo

 z+xx=y+2z=y+z

-Now we have x in terms of y and z, but the question asks for the value of x in terms of only z.
-The question also tells us that x is twice the value of y, i.e. x=2y, or put another way, y=x/2.
-So we can plug this in:
+Now you have x in terms of y and z, but the question asks for x in terms of only z.
+You’re also told that x is twice y, meaning x=2y, or equivalently y=x/2.
+Substitute y=x/2 into the equation:

 xxx/2x=y+z=x/2+z=z=2z

-Now let’s solidify what we’ve learned by doing a practice question together.
+Now let’s solidify what you’ve learned with a practice question.
 Follow along with this video:

 Sign up for free to take 5 quiz questions on this topic